 - Get your Green Thumb in the winter – You heard it, spinach plants can actually be grown during the winter.
 You may need a small cold frame or some type of covering to grow spinach in containers during really frigid weather.

 - You may need a small cold frame or some type of covering to grow spinach in containers during really frigid weather.

 - Potting soil – that is ideally very loose, full of hummus or compost, packed with a moderate amount of NPK

-- Container of pot that is at least 12′ (31 cm) deep – spinach does have a large taproot (or central root) that extends deep
+- Container or pot that is at least 12″ (31 cm) deep – spinach does have a large taproot (or central root) that extends deep

 - Spinach seeds – You can’t grow spinach without these.
 Sheer will doesn’t work.
 Click here for the type we grow that does well in our garden.

-- Add enough potting soil to fill it up.
+2. Add enough potting soil to fill it up.
 Make sure you have really loose soil as this is key to growing spinach.
-Soil that is too compact will slow down the growth since spinach roots like to breath.
+Soil that is too compact will slow down the growth since spinach roots like to breathe.

-- You don’t need to add any fertilisers as long as you added your slow release fertilisers when you first planted.
+7. You don’t need to add any fertilizers as long as you added your slow-release fertilizers when you first planted.
 Spinach can taste metallic if you add too much nitrogen as it grows.
 Just let your compost do its thing.

 Best Place to Grow Spinach from seeds